groosg/60daysofrust/day1/README.md

 Today I spent some time to set up a Rust development environment with Neovim.
 This setup is based on this nice tutorial: https://sharksforarms.dev/posts/neovim-rust/.

-Note that the steps described below are not a tutorial.
-If you are looking into setting up your environment, I recommend checking the tutorial.
+Note that the steps below are not a descriptive tutorial - those are just the commands that worked for me today.
+If you are looking into setting up your environment, I recommend checking the tutorial linked above.

 The commands below were executed on Ubuntu 22.04.